-The primary intent of the Saucony Omni ISO 2 is all about delivering support and stability, and to appeal to everyone, regardless of their needs.
-This was accomplished by adding the ISOFit construction to the upper shoe.
-This makes the shoe easy to lace up, improving stability and how the shoe adapts to the foots natural movement.
+The Saucony Omni ISO 2 is all about delivering support and stability.
+This is a shoe meant to appeal to everyone, regardless of their needs.
+The ISOFit construction of the upper pulls this broad goal off admirably.
+It makes the shoe easy to lace up, improving stability and how the shoe adapts to natural foot movement.

-The added support to the Omni ISO 2 will help minimize foot movement within the shoes, making standing all day a little better on your feet and legs.
+The support added to the Omni ISO 2 will help control foot movement within the shoes, making standing all day a little better on your feet and legs.
 This helps lower the chances of blisters or hot spots developing on the feet during the day.
 The upper also gives plenty of room through the mid and forefoot, making it a good option even for wide feet.

-The Omni ISO 2 keeps the same support that Saucony is well known for, but improved the foam in the midsole, with PWRFOAM, which added more cushioning in the shoe.
+The Omni ISO 2 keeps the same support that Saucony is well-known for, but improves the foam in the midsole.
+New PWRFOAM adds more cushioning than the previous model.
 The Omni ISO 2 also received high marks for stability, with a solid heel structure and more pronation control.

 The tread on the Omni ISO 2 is also great for all standing surfaces.
-The soles also are very durable to last for many days of standing, and provide enough support to help you make it through without too much leg and back strain.
+The soles are very durable, and provide enough support to help you make it through long days on your feet without too much leg and back strain.

 - Extreme stability and control

 - Roomy enough for even wide feet

 - Support that helps minimize foot movement inside the shoe

 - The shoe is on the heavier side